Lama-West/Ontology-based-decoding_EKAW2024/README.md

 # Ontology-based constrained decoding - EKAW 2024

 ## Overview
 This is the repository for the paper "Ontology-Constrained Generation of Domain-Specific Clinical Summaries" accepted at EKAW 2024.
-This method is a special domain adaptation technique based on dyanimc prompting and constrained beam search.
+This method is a special domain adaptation technique based on dynamic prompting and constrained beam search.
 The beam search algorithm is guided with an ontology.

 ## Prerequisites